-- (a) the person appointed is returning from study on a Government scholarship and is being appointed to a position in the civil service for the first time; - (b) the person appointed is to be appointed to a position lasting three months or less and has not previously been appointed to that position or a similar position; or - (c) the necessity for the appointment is so exceptionally urgent that complying with the processes required by section 41(2) to (9) of the Law is neither feasible nor practical. - (2) Before the Head of the Civil Service gives his approval as required by section 41(13) of the Law, he shall satisfy himself that making the appointment will not unreasonably prejudice the ability of other persons to be considered for the position. - 33.
-(1) A transfer made under section 41(14) of the Law shall be made only where, in the opinion of the appointing officer, it is in the public interest to make the transfer.
+- 32. (1) An appointment under section 41(13) of the Law shall be made only where - (a) the person appointed is returning from study on a Government scholarship and is being appointed to a position in the civil service for the first time; - (b) the person appointed is to be appointed to a position lasting three months or less and has not previously been appointed to that position or a similar position; - (c) the necessity for the appointment is so exceptionally urgent that complying with the processes required by section 41(2) to (9) of the Law is neither feasible nor practical; or - (d) the person appointed has opted to take phased retirement and, following retirement, has been appointed pursuant to section 41(11)(b) of the Law, on a lower remuneration band where such a vacancy exists. - (2) Before the Head of the Civil Service gives his approval as required by section 41(13) of the Law, he shall satisfy himself that making the appointment will not unreasonably prejudice the ability of other persons to be considered for the position.